axmolengine/axmol/docs/hlsl-spec.md

 ## Checklist

 - Include `base.hlsli` when using preset samplers.
+- Do not write manual `: register(...)` annotations.
-- Use `b0, space0` for vertex uniforms and `b1, space0` for pixel uniforms.
+- Use `vs_ub` for vertex uniforms and `fs_ub` for fragment uniforms; `axslcc` assigns their backend bindings.
-- Use `tN, space1` for textures.
+- Declare textures and storage resources without binding syntax.
 - Use built-in sampler presets for explicit shader sampler state.
 - Use one TextureOwned sampler per owner texture, or use a ShaderPreset for sampler state shared by multiple textures.